MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -DocumentUnderstandingModelSelectedSitesListOperation

-This parameter allows administrators to specify the operation to perform on the document understanding model and [unstructurted document processesing](https://docs.microsoft.com/en-US/microsoft-365/syntex/document-understanding-overview?WT.mc_id=365AdminCSH_inproduct) premium feature's current selected sites list using the list of site URLs passed to the `-DocumentUnderstandingModelSelectedSitesList` parameter.
+This parameter allows administrators to specify the operation to perform on the document understanding model and [unstructurted document processesing](https://docs.microsoft.com/en-US/microsoft-365/syntex/document-understanding-overview?WT.mc_id=365AdminCSH_inproduct) premium feature's current selected sites list using the list of site URLs passed to the \
+`DocumentUnderstandingModelSelectedSitesList` parameter.

 The valid values are: